City Breaking News App Advertisement Tarrif Plans

 About City Breaking Goa News App

-City Breaking News App provides latest news updates with photographs to thousands of people across for free.
-Due to its prompt delivery of reliable hyper local news the App has found a place on the mobiles of thousands of people.
+City Breaking News App provides latest news updates with photographs to thousands of people across Goa for free.
+Due to its prompt delivery of reliable hyper local news the App has found a place on the mobiles of thousands of people across Goa.

 Why Advertise on City Breaking?